ading2210/policyedit/README.md

 This is a Python program which is able to modify the device policies on a Chrome OS system, based on [lilac](https://github.com/MercuryWorkshop/lilac).

 ## Installation:
-You must have Python 3 installed, with support for virtual environments and pip.
+You must have Python 3 installed on Linux, with support for virtual environments and pip.

 Clone this repository, and run the following commands:
 ```
 python3 -m venv .venv
+source .venv/bin/activate
 pip3 install -r requirements.txt
 ```